pauloo27/reddit/README.md

 First, make sure you have ffmpeg installed.

 ### Build the core
-In the `core` folder, run `yarn install` to download the dependencies, then `yarn build` to build the module.
+In the `core` folder, run `yarn install` to install the dependencies, then `yarn build` to build the module.

 ### Build the CLI
 In the `cli` folder, run `yarn install` to install the dependencies, then `yarn build` to build the module.